SecUSo/privacy-friendly-battleship/README.md

 ## License

-Privacy Friendly App Example is licensed under the GPLv3.
+Privacy Friendly Battleship is licensed under the GPLv3.
-Copyright (C) 2016  Karola Marky
+Copyright (C) 2017 Alexander Müller, Ali Kalsen

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by